neos/neos-ui/README.md

 ### Installing latest development

-For trying out the new UI, we recommend you to run the regularily released beta releases.
+For trying out the new UI, we recommend you to run the regularly  released beta releases.
 However, if you want to stay on bleeding-edge, or want to help out developing, you'll need the `9.0.x-dev` release.
 You can install the latest release using: